Realtime Global Illumination

 Ray Traced Reflections

-Additionally to diffuse lighting the specular lighting can be improved with Global Illumination by changing Trace Mode to Software Tracing in Screen Space Reflections settings (in Graphics Settings or in PostFx Volume).
-This uses our custom Software Tracing of Global Surface Atlas as a fallback to the default Screen Tracing which is screen-space depth buffer tracing with scene color sampling.
-Only visible on-screen pixels can be used in reflections.
-With software raytracing using Global SDF and Global Surface Atlas full-scene raytracing is used that provides reflections of the objects off-screen.
-Using this feature can have significant performance impact (between 0.5-1ms of GPU time) but drastically enhances the look of the scenes by making the lighting more realistic and complete.
+In additiona to diffuse lighting, the specular lighting can be improved with Global Illumination by changing the Trace Mode to Software Tracing in the Screen Space Reflections settings (in Graphics Settings or in PostFx Volume).
+This uses our custom Software Tracing of Global Surface Atlas as a fallback to the default Screen Tracing which is a screen-space depth buffer tracing with scene color sampling.
+Only visible, on-screen pixels can be used in reflections.
+With software raytracing using Global SDF and Global Surface Atlas, full-scene raytracing is used which provides reflections of off-screen objects.
+Using this feature can have a significant performance impact (between 0.5-1ms of GPU time) but drastically enhances the look of the scenes by making the lighting more realistic and complete.

 Software Ray Tracing

-Above you can see the Debug view of Global Surface Atlas (opened via View -> Debug View Global Surface Atlas).
-Main part of the view contains the debug view of the scene viewport rasterized using Global SDF tracing from camera and then sampling atlas lighting.
-That's what Software Raytracer sees and what is used for evaluating Global Illumination thus it's essential to use this viewport to inspect the scene when working on GI in your levels.
-On the right, starting from the top you can see the Diffuse color of the Atlas surfaces, Normal vectors and packed other properties (AO, roughness, metalness).
+In the image above, you can see the Debug view of the Global Surface Atlas (opened via View -> Debug View Global Surface Atlas).
+The main part of the view contains the debug view of the scene viewport rasterized using Global SDF tracing from the camera and then sampling the atlas lighting.
+That's what the Software Raytracer sees and what is used for evaluating Global Illumination, thus it's essential to use this viewport to inspect the scene when working on GI in your levels.
+On the right, starting from the top, you can see the Diffuse color of the Atlas surfaces, Normal vectors and packed other properties (AO, roughness, metalness).

-As you can see, the Global Surface Atlas is low-resolution representation of the scene, and combined with Global SDF has precision between 10-20cm nearby camera.
-It can efficently cover scene up to 500m to have global lighting far from camera.
-You can adjust the maximum atlas resolution in Graphics Settings by controlling Global Surface Atlas Resolution property.
-Scenes with large amount of content should use bigger atlas size to contain all objects inside it.
+As you can see, the Global Surface Atlas is a low-resolution representation of the scene, and combined with Global SDF has a precision between 10-20cm nearby camera.
+It can efficently cover a scene up to 500m to have global lighting far from the camera.
+You can adjust the maximum atlas resolution in Graphics Settings by controlling the Global Surface Atlas Resolution property.
+Scenes with a large amount of content should use a bigger atlas size to contain all objects inside it.

-Common problem when working with DDGI in Flax is inefficient representation of the object surfaces in the Global Surface Atlas.
-In many cases that's caused by inaccurate SDF mesh representation but also missing surface coverage in atlas.
-Debug viewport for Surface Atlas highlights missing surface pixels with pink color inside the Diffuse viewport (upper right corner).
+A common problem when working with DDGI in Flax is the inefficient representation of object surfaces in the Global Surface Atlas.
+In many cases that's caused by inaccurate SDF mesh representation, but also missing surface coverage in the atlas.
+The debug viewport for Surface Atlas highlights missing surface pixels with a pink color inside the Diffuse viewport (upper right corner).
 This is usually caused by using large meshes with interiors because the object projections are performed from 6 object sides (top, bottom, left, right, front and back).
 In most cases, minimal pink color can appear but should be minimized in order to have good indirect lighting quality.
 There are several ways to improve this in your scenes: